bolloland/tutorhub/README.md

 # TUTORHUB

-## INSTALL INSTRUCTIONS

-Fork and Clone this repo
-`bundle install`

 Tutorhub is meant to help students find a tutor, and let tutors schedule lessons with students.
 Future versions could have uses within a school, professional development within a company, a district's network, or a neighborhood.

-Third Party Access
+## INSTALL INSTRUCTIONS

+Fork and Clone this repo,

+then `bundle install`

 To access the app, you'll need third party access through Google.
 Follow these steps: